kayabaNerve/monero-pq/README.md

 An additively homomorphic commitment would be preferred yet is not required.

 `Blake2s-384` satisfies all of the above requirements yet is not additively homomorphic.

 Ajtai commitments are additively homomorphic, binding, and hiding when a random vector is additionally hashed (implied for a CRH which is as CR as optimal for its output length, stated within the LatticeFold paper).

-Ajtai commitments are accordingly preferred.
+https://eprint.iacr.org/2016/997 presents an additively homomorphic, statistically hiding (hiding even when the adversary is allowed non-polylog algorithms) commitment with just 9 KB per commitment.

 ### The Signing Scheme